gyulanemeth/bluefox.email/docs/personalization.md

 ## Handlebars extensions

-Since handlebars' default functionality is quite limited, we made some extensions to make your lives easier.
+Since Handlebars' default functionality is quite limited, we've added a few helpful extensions to make your life easier.

-### each
+### each with skip and limit

-We overrode the default behavior of `each` by adding `skip` and `limit`.
+We extended the default behavior of `each` by adding support for `skip` and `limit`.

-The example below skips the first two articles and only iterates through three items.
+The example below skips the first two articles and only iterates through the next three:

 ```
 {{#each articles skip=2 limit=3}}
   <!-- something here -->
 {{/each}}
 ```

-It basically means that you can add the skip and limit values right in the expression of a loop element in bluefox.email, right after the array you iterate through.
+You can add the `skip` and `limit` values directly in the loop expression in bluefox.email:

 ![Editing a loop - expression with skip and limit.](./personalization-16.png)

 ### Logical operators

-By default, it's quite limited what you can use in conditionals in handlebars.
-That is why we decided to add logical operators that you might be used to.
+Handlebars conditionals are quite limited by default, so we added support for common logical operators you might be used to.

-You can write your logical expressions in the expression input of any conditional elements:
+You can write logical expressions in the expression input of any conditional element:

 ![Editing a conditional - expression highlighted.](./personalization-17.png)

 #### AND

-The `AND` operator can have as many arguments as you want, not only two.
+The `AND` operator supports any number of arguments:

 ```
 {{#if (AND condition1 condition2 condition3 ...)}}
+  {{!-- Your code here --}}
 {{/if}}
 ```

 #### OR

-Similarly, `OR` can have as many arguments as you want.
+The `OR` operator also accepts multiple arguments:

 ```
 {{#if (OR condition1 condition2 condition3 ...)}}